 Iowa City Hospice is a community-oriented, not-for-profit organization that offers a work life balance culture and includes a professional interdisciplinary team who provide exceptional patient-centered palliative care and grief support services to patients and families regardless of disease, age, background or ability to pay.

-Iowa City Hospice has a full time Social Worker position open.
-The position is responsible for providing a variety psycho social support services to patients and families from time of admission until the death of the patient.
-These services including a wide range of duties that include psycho social assessments and assessing bereavement needs of the patient’s survivors; therefore, we are seeking candidates with exceptional communication skills that incorporate a nice mixture of attention to detail, a love of new challenges and an emphasis on follow through to assure stability in an ever changing work environment.
+Iowa City Hospice has a Full Time Hospice Social Worker position open.
+The position is responsible for providing psycho social support to patients and families, psycho social assessment, support of the patient/family from time of admission of the patient until the death of the patient and assessing the bereavement needs of the patient’s survivors; therefore, we are seeking candidates with a exceptional communication skills that provides a nice mixture of attention to detail, a love of new challenges and follow through that assures stability in an ever changing work environment.

 Essential Job Functions (including but not limited to):